Mission-to-Mars-July-2021/Team3/README.md

 to go in a straight line for 10 seconds due to a list of errors we are still trying to trouble shoot.

 ## Day 4 Retrospective
+We have done Alot of Rover Testing Today to try and find the best settings to make it go into a sqaure these however are not successful at the moment and require further tweeking to get a successful square.
+We have successfully done the stright line test so progress has been made on the stories.
+Thinks that can be worked on are the amount of time we take before putting things into action. we spent so much money testing that we are back to 4th but we need to use trial and error on the current test as it is a bit harder to simulate.

 ## Final Retrospective